JonathanJSJ/E-Market/backend/README.md

 - JDK 21
 - PostgreSQL or Docker

-## 🚀 Installing Qatu
+## 🚀 Installing

-To install Qatu, follow these steps:
+To install, follow these steps:

 First, type in your terminal or cmd: